 Admittedly, once you have taken a low-cost flight to Tenerife from Britain you may be tempted to head straight to the nearest beach and/or bar to do nothing but relax and work on your tan.
 However, we are firm believers that you ought to be a little more proactive in discovering the culture and history of the places you see.
-Obviously, it takes a little effort to escape the tourist traps but the magical sights that you find when you do are certain make your exertions more than worthwhile.
-To give you a helping hand, we’ve put together a list of what we think some of Tenerife’s best-kept secrets are.
+Obviously, it takes a little effort to escape the tourist traps but the magical sights that you find when you do are certain to make your exertions more than worthwhile.
+Also, don’t forget to rent a car, which could be helpful for you to visit nearby places.
+In case you find it difficult to find a reputed car rental, you can search for phrases like “car rental Tenerife South Airport” Regarding the best places to visit, we’ve put together a list of what we think some of Tenerife’s best-kept secrets are.

 One part of the island that we definitely recommend you visit is Taganana.
 Situated on Tenerife’s north-eastern shore, this fishing village is one of the oldest settlements in the region.

 Taganana’s remote location means it’s an ideal place to escape the hustle and bustle of tourist-filled resorts, with the El Bailadero mountain road that leads you here surrounded by ancient woodland and caves.
 Once you’ve arrived, head to the Casa Africa restaurant where you can enjoy freshly-caught seafood dishes while soaking up fantastic sea views.